smailbarkouch/genie-nlp/README.md

 # genie-nlp

 A question answering program that uses wikipedia and natural language processing.
-Genie works best with research type question (ie stuff you would look for on wikipedia).
+Genie works best with research type questions (ie stuff you would look for on wikipedia).

 ### Accuracy